A Testimonial from 2017:

 The fee for our organist, Maury A. Castro, includes music consultation, rehearsal, and wedding.

-Music for the service is chosen by the couple in consultation the organist, who plays for all weddings and will arrange for soloists and instrumentalists as requested.
+Music for the service is chosen by the couple in consultation with the organist.
+He will arrange for soloists and instrumentalists as requested.
 Non-classical music should be reserved for the wedding reception.

 For the services of soloists: their fees vary and should be paid directly to them.
 Our organist will arrange and advise.